survinderpal/ref-grab/README.md

 # ref-grab

-Implementation for grabbing references from pdf documents.
+Depends on sci-hub api implementation

-Gives references in csv format.
+Downloads references from a pdf document automatically.